codeselfstudy/codeselfstudy_content/pages/codewars.md

 Click the button below to join our Codewars clan.
 If you aren't logged into Codewars, it will ask you to log in.

-<a className="button is-large is-primary" href="https://www.codewars.com/r/0JGb7w">Join our Codewars Clan</a>
+<a class="button is-large is-primary" href="https://www.codewars.com/r/0JGb7w">Join our Codewars Clan</a>